 If a driver earns enough points within a 1-, 2- or 3-year period, then the Department can:

-Our criminal defense and personal injury attorneys will discuss the following in this article:
+Our California car accident attorneys will discuss the following in this article:

 - 1. What is California law as to weaving or lane straddling?